Man who put feet on Pelosi’s desk arrested and charged

 Mr. Barnett, who goes by the nickname Bigo, told a reporter with The New York Times that he didn’t steal the envelope, but took it because he bled on it.
 He said he left a quarter as payment.

-“I put a quarter on her desk, even though she ain’t f–ing worth it, and left her a note on her desk that says, ‘Nancy, Bigo was here, you b–-,’” he told the paper.
+“I put a quarter on her desk, even though she ain’t f–king worth it, and left her a note on her desk that says, ‘Nancy, Bigo was here, you b–-,’” he told the paper.

 Sign up for Daily Newsletters